gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/02-frontmatter.md

 ## Common front matter elements

 You can add any metadata you want to a page's front matter.
-There are, however, some common, helpful elements to consider.
+There are, however, some common, helpful metadata to consider.

 | YAML element | Description |
 |----------|-------------|